Theory of versatile fidelity estimation with confidence: Concluding remarks and future research

 The computation involved in finding the fidelity estimator is practical for relatively small dimensions, but can become computationally intensive for larger systems because intermediate steps in our algorithm need $O(d^3)$ iterations.
 Therefore, finding more efficient ways to do the optimization needed to find the estimator would prove very useful in practice.
 We show that this is possible for a specific measurement protocol involving Pauli measurements (see section \ref{secn:minimax_method_RPM_scheme}), where the optimization is reduced to two-dimensions irrespective of dimension of the system.
 The only challenge is efficiently computing the Pauli weights for the measurement protocol, but that is not a drawback of the algorithm itself.
 For example, when these weights can be efficiently computed, as possible for well-conditioned states, the estimator can be efficiently computed in very large dimensions.
 It would be interesting to extend such an approach to more general measurement settings in order to efficiently compute the fidelity estimator.
+Similarly, approaches to compute the estimator efficiently for randomized Clifford measurements needs to be investigated.
+This problem essentially reduces to efficiently computing the classical fidelity between two probability distributions determined by randomized Clifford measurements on two different states.
+Furthermore, it would be interesting to see if using conjugate gradient methods for the initial descent and then using accelerated projected gradient methods like Nesterov's method~\cite{nesterov1988approach} can give significant improvements in performing the optimization for target states and measurement settings.
+Such an approach was proposed by Ref.~\cite{shang2017superfast} to give a fast algorithm for MLE.

 An obvious advantage of the minimax method over tomographic methods like MLE is that the state need not be reconstructed.
 We showed that the uncertainty given by Monte-Carlo method (for MLE), although typically tighter, need not correspond to a genuine confidence interval as it can be overconfident.
 PL also gives tighter bounds than the minimax method because it is computed after seeing the data, but we are not aware of any systematic method to obtain a confidence interval using PL.
 Finding an approach to obtain confidence intervals from PL and similarly for the SDP approach outlined above are interesting directions for future research.
 Finally the confidence intervals from the minimax method, though guaranteed to be correct, are often not as tight as they could be.
 This could potentially be improved by generalizing to an asymmetric risk or by computing the risk after seeing the data, or both.